 6. Manage your apartment community’s online reputation

-If you aren’t investing in reputation management, now is the time.
+If you aren’t investing in reputation management as a top apartment marketing idea, now is the time.
 Make sure you’re responding to reviews, getting new reviews, and using the information from your reviews to make improvements to your processes and your community.

-While access to a pool or fitness center is a great value add to renters, two-thirds of respondents consider community amenities less important than both location and apartment amenities.
+One of the most important apartment marketing ideas we can offer is to focus your messaging and campaigns around what matters most to renters.
+While access to a pool or fitness center is a great value add to renters, two-thirds of respondents consider community amenities less important than both affordability and location.

 8. Market available units well in advance